top of page

 4. Conclusion

-After reading all of the above, from human skull cups and amulets hanging around necks, to inhumations under house floors, bones placed in grooves, the Indicules, and mystical stones, we leave it now to the reader's own imagination what the world and people looked like from the Roman period to the Early Middle Ages.
+After reading all of the above, from human skull cups and amulets hanging around necks, to inhumations under house floors, bones placed in grooves, the Indicules, and mystical stones, we leave it now to the reader's own imagination what the world and people looked like from the Roman Period to the Early Middle Ages.
 Knowing, of course, (a) lot had changed between these two eras.

-Note 1 - The Roman gods (as mentioned in the pagan practices number 8 and 20 of the indiculus) Jupiter and Mercury were replaced in the Germanic religion by respectively Donar/Thor and Wodan/Odin.
+Note 1 - The Roman gods (as mentioned in the pagan practices number 8 and 20 of the indiculus) Jupiter and Mercury were replaced in the Germanic religion by respectively Donar/Thor and Woden/Odin.
 After Christianization, these gods were replaced by respectively the apostle Saint Peter and the archangel Michael.

 Suggested music